nedragrevev/custom-subs/README.md

 ### July & August 2022 Update

-Every release here (with the exception of *orange*) has now had a complete dialogue check by reading every single dialogue line in a text editor (Notepad++).
+Every release here (with the exception of *orange*) has now had a complete dialogue check by reading every single dialogue line in a text editor.
 I've found that using this method to check for dialogue errors is extremely reliable, even with relatively insignificant and, when watching, unnoticeable grammatical issues such as erroneous/unnecessary punctuation.<br/>
 I highly recommend updating to these latest updates.
 Many of these have been improved significantly when compared to versions prior to these checks.<br/>
 I'm confident that these releases, as they stand now, present well in all areas, so what you see here now are probably the final releases (and I'm not subbing anymore, so there won't be anything new).
 Feedback is still welcome, though.